CB Elche

 Club Balonmano Elche, also known as Elche Mustang for sponsorship reasons, is a women's handball club from Elche in Spain.
 CB Elche competes in the División de Honor, the top tier in the Spanish league system.

 CB Elche was 2nd in the 2012–13 season.
+In the 2020-21 season the club won their first title, when they won both the Supercopa and Copa de la Reyna.

+In 2024 they won their first European title, the 2024 European Cup.